Martin Ransohoff: Early life and education

 Ransohoff was born on July 7, 1927, in New Orleans, Louisiana the son of Babette (Strauss) and Arthur Ransohoff.
 His mother was a former Republican National Committeewoman.
 He had one sister Barbara Burnett (married to a former Washington & Jefferson College president Howard J. Burnett) and one brother Jack, a nuclear engineer.
 He attended Wooster School in Danbury, Connecticut and graduated with a B.A. in History and English from Colgate University in 1948.

 Career

-After school Ransohoff worked at several jobs (peddling housewares door-to-door, selling autos, and working at an advertising agency), before joining Caravel Films (later Transfilm-Caravel) in 1950 in New York City, where he worked as a salesman, writer, and producer.
+After school, Ransohoff worked at several jobs (peddling housewares door-to-door, selling autos, and working at an advertising agency), before joining Caravel Films (later Transfilm-Caravel) in 1950 in New York City, where he worked as a salesman, writer, and producer.

 Filmways

-In 1952, Ransohoff co-founded the film production company Filmways, Inc. with Edwin Kasper (Kasper left the firm in 1957).
+In 1952, Ransohoff co-founded the film production company Filmways with Edwin Kasper (Kasper left the firm in 1957).

 The firm listed on the New York Stock Exchange in 1959.
 Filmways started making TV commercials, moved into documentaries, then sitcoms; by 1963 Filmways was making $13 million a year.
 Mister Ed and The Beverly Hillbillies brought Ransohoff his first successes in 1960 and 1962.
 Thereafter he turned his attention to films.